YottaDB/YDBDoc/MessageRecovery/errors.rst

 All YottaDB Components Error: gtmcrypt plug-in reports that it is unable to release the memory pertaining to the encryption key associated with file ffff due to error eeee

-Action: Examine message eeee from the plug-in and take the needed action: for example, ensure that the memory is accessible, process has correct permissions, and so on.
+Action: Examine message eeee from the plug-in and take the needed action: for example, ensure that the memory is accessible, the process has correct permissions, and so on.

 -----------------------
 CRYPTKEYTOOBIG